 After initial academic work in the natural sciences, McGrath turned to the study of theology and intellectual history, while occasionally becoming engaged in broader cultural debates about the rationality and relevance of the Christian faith.
 To continue reading about McGrath see a brief biography here.

 This site provides information regarding McGrath's present research and writing projects, and free access to audio and video material being developed on topics which he has recently written or spoken.
 Visitors are welcome to use this material in any way they please - copy, share, or use it in lectures/talks - provided that they do not use it for commercial purposes.
-Thank you!

 “The most radical question which anyone can be asked is not how much their possessions cost, but whether they have found something of value - that is, something that makes living worthwhile.” ― Alister E. McGrath